Our Services

 Helpful Resources

-Gerson Therapy relies on a strict organic diet, high-dose juicing, coffee enemas and supplements but lacks high-quality clinical evidence for cancer benefits and carries serious risks such as dehydration, electrolyte imbalances, infections and delayed standard treatments.
-Major health authorities including the NCI and ACS do not endorse it and instead recommend proven therapies like surgery, radiation, chemotherapy or immunotherapy alongside safe complementary measures such as nutrition counseling, mind-body practices and supervised exercise.
+Gerson Therapy is an alternative cancer protocol involving a strict organic diet, high-dose juicing, coffee enemas, and supplements.
+However, it lacks high-quality clinical evidence for treating cancer and poses serious risks, including dehydration, electrolyte imbalances, infections, and dangerous delays in standard care.
+Leading authorities like the National Cancer Institute (NCI) and American Cancer Society (ACS) do not endorse Gerson Therapy.
+Instead, they recommend evidence-based treatments such as surgery, radiation, chemotherapy, or immunotherapy, paired with safe complementary approaches like nutrition counseling, mind-body practices, and supervised exercise.

 Alternative cancer treatments often promise dramatic results, and Gerson Therapy is among the most well-talented doctrines.
 Developed in the 1930s by Dr. Max Gerson, this regimen combines a strict organic diet, high-dose juicing, coffee enemas and a series of supplements.
 Proponents claim it "detoxifies" the body and cures cancer.
 But what does the clinical science actually say?
 Below, we break down the evidence, the risks, and safer, evidence-based options you can discuss with your healthcare provider.